 Why I love this recipe

-• This Green Beans with Bacon and Onions recipe goes with so many main dishes!
+ingredients to make Green Beans with Bacon and Onions

 • Canned green beans – Well drained (we use “cut” green beans).